 - The process will take a few minutes to complete.
 Also, your computer will restart several times along the way.
 The moment you see a screen that gives you three options, select one and hit Continue.

-Method #2: Reset Windows 10 without Logging In
+Method #2: Reset Windows 10 or Windows 11 without Logging In

 Here’s how to proceed:

 - Follow steps 6 to 8 from the previous method, then wait for your device to restart and complete the reset.

 - When asked to select one of three options after your device has been reset, select Continue.

 Fix #8: Perform a Clean Install of Windows